FatihSahin/test-flask/README.md

 ![assistant1](https://github.com/FatihSahin/test-flask-sample/blob/master/Docs/manager_2.png)

+This is the scenario view for the [Test Flask Manager](https://github.com/FatihSahin/test-flask-web) web app.
 Notice that little Replay checkbox?
 It gives you flexibility to mock or not to mock a .net method depending on your choice next time.
 Also you can alter the response of a method and replay as your method will now return that object the we way you modified.
 Test data is encapsulated in that scenario with a scenario number and will not affect your other recorded scenarios.

 Using the combination of these alterations, you can easily and flexibly develop a complex and highly integrated project without worrying about actual integration problems and test data.
 It is now all isolated for you and encapsulated in a TestFlask scenario.
 TestFlask is never a tool to replace your real unit tests, but complement them and provide you a hybrid testing power inside your IDE.